nickfraser/bazzite-kdeland/README.md

 This repository is not meant to create some new "base" image that others should build upon.
 Please see the excellent [upstream repo](https://github.com/ublue-os/image-template) if you want to create your own custom bazzite image.

-This repository is meant to be a template for building your own custom [bootc](https://github.com/bootc-dev/bootc) image.
-This template is the recommended way to make customizations to any image published by the Universal Blue Project.

 ## Use This Image

 The recommended way to install this image is to rebase from another [Fedora Atomic](https://fedoraproject.org/atomic-desktops/) installation (e.g., bazzite KDE).